 The first item to mention is the pocket mouse, or mini mouse.
 As the name suggests this is a small mouse designed to fit in your bag, and is useful when working on laptops with a suspect faulty mouse pad or associated device driver issue.

 Pocket mice come in both wired and wireless options.
-I have the wireless purely for the convenience of minimising the number of cables that can quickly become unwieldy when working on computers.
+I have the wireless purely for the convenience of minimizing the number of cables that can quickly become unwieldy when working on computers.

 However, you must ensure you do not lose the mini nano receiver that plugs in to the devices USB port.
 Also carry an unused, spare battery.
 Although batteries tend to last around 18 months, this is cut short if you forget to switch the mouse off after use.

 Alternatively, you could invest in a rechargeable mouse, although they can come with inbuilt rechargeable batteries that have a finite recharge cycle, like the Inphic mouse I have (Opens New Window).